 Advances in modeling and simulation technologies can provide a deeper understanding of wave behavior in complex reservoirs, enabling precise optimization of ultrasonic parameters.

 This knowledge will be critical for designing systems tailored to specific reservoir conditions.
-Furthermore, the development of cost-effective and energy-efficient ultrasonic equipment will make the technology more accessible, particularly for small-scale and marginal field applications.
-As the industry transitions toward sustainability, integrating UA-EOR with renewable energy sources, such as solar or wind power, could further reduce its environmental footprint.
+Furthermore, developing cost-effective and energy-efficient ultrasonic equipment will make the technology more accessible, particularly for small-scale and marginal field applications.
+As the industry transitions toward sustainability, UA-EOR could be integrated with renewable energy sources, such as solar or wind power, to reduce its environmental footprint further.
 Research into combining ultrasonic technologies with low-impact drilling and production practices will also contribute to a more sustainable oil recovery ecosystem [96-100].

-Ultrasonic-assisted oil recovery presents a viable solution to many of the challenges faced by conventional recovery methods.
+Ultrasonic-assisted oil recovery presents a viable solution to many of the challenges conventional recovery methods face.
 Its advantages, including environmental benefits, operational flexibility, and cost-effectiveness, position it as a key technology for the future of enhanced oil recovery.
-Addressing its current challenges through technological innovation and integrative approaches will unlock its full potential, making it a cornerstone of sustainable hydrocarbon production [100-105].
+Addressing its challenges through technological innovation and integrative approaches will unlock its full potential, making it a cornerstone of sustainable hydrocarbon production [100-105].

-6. Findings, Implications, and Future Directions
+Findings, Implications, and Future Directions

 Ultrasonic-assisted oil recovery (UA-EOR) has emerged as a cutting-edge technology with the potential to address the limitations of traditional oil recovery methods.
-By leveraging high-frequency sound waves, it enhances oil recovery efficiency through mechanisms like interfacial tension reduction, fluid mobility improvement, and permeability enhancement.
+Leveraging high-frequency sound waves enhances oil recovery efficiency through interfacial tension reduction, fluid mobility improvement, and permeability enhancement.
 While the technology offers significant advantages, challenges such as scalability and reservoir-specific optimization need to be addressed to maximize its effectiveness.
 This section summarizes the study's findings, discusses its practical implications, and outlines recommendations for future research and application [1-105].

-6.1.
 Summary of Findings

-The application of ultrasonic waves in oil recovery has demonstrated several key benefits, including improved hydrocarbon mobilization, enhanced fluid dynamics, and reduced environmental impact.
-The principles underlying ultrasonic technology such as cavitation, acoustic streaming, and microstreaming provide a robust foundation for addressing complex reservoir conditions.
+Applying ultrasonic waves in oil recovery has demonstrated several key benefits, including improved hydrocarbon mobilization, enhanced fluid dynamics, and reduced environmental impact.
+The principles underlying ultrasonic technology, such as cavitation, acoustic streaming, and microstreaming, provide a robust foundation for addressing complex reservoir conditions.
 The versatility of UA-EOR enables its integration with primary, secondary, and tertiary recovery stages, making it adaptable to a wide range of reservoirs, including those with heavy oils or low permeability.

 However, the technology's effectiveness depends on optimizing parameters such as frequency, amplitude, and power density, which vary based on reservoir characteristics.
-Laboratory studies and pilot-scale applications have shown promising results, but the challenge lies in translating these successes to field-scale operations [1-96].
+Laboratory studies and pilot-scale applications have shown promising results, but the challenge lies in translating these successes into field-scale operations [1-96].

-6.2.
 Practical Implications for the Oil and Gas Industry